 Emphasize What’s Possible: Focus on what is possible and changeable rather than what is impossible and intractable.
 Develop realistic goals and break them down into achievable steps.
 Small accomplishments propel you forward while building optimism.
 Use creative critical thinking skills to solve and find creative solutions.
 If it doesn’t work, don’t do it.
 Once you know what works, do it more!
 Ponder, “What did I do that was helpful?”

 Use Solution-Talk not Problem-Talk: Problem-talk creates problems whereas solution-talk creates solutions.
 Be curious and change your perspective.
 It is unnecessary to know the cause or function of the problem in order to resolve it.
 Create an image of what you want to happen in your life and take decisive action.
 If it’s not broken, don’t fix it.
 Envision your preferred future by describing what your life will be like when the problem is either gone or you are coping with it so satisfactorily that it no longer constitutes a problem.
-Pose the question, “What’s my vision of a preferred future?”
+Pose the question, “What’s my vision of a preferred future in my coparenting relationship?”

 Becoming solution-focused is a starting point for initiating hope, and creating a more positive outlook towards change.
 It increases positive affect, decreases negative affect, and increases self‐efficacy.
 Realizing that you have the power to make positive changes will not only benefit you and your child but also your child’s other parent.

 Ann Marie Termini, Ed.S., M.S., LPC